-In 1935, during the height of the Great Depression, the National Labor Relations Act ("NLRA") was passed by Congress and signed into law by President Franklin D. Roosevelt.
+In 1935, during the height of the Great Depression, Congress passed and President Franklin D. Roosevelt signed the National Labor Relations Act ("NLRA") into law.
 The law declared it to be the policy of the United States to encourage collective bargaining, to protect employees' rights to association, self-organization, and to choose their own representatives to negotiate workplace conditions on their behalf.